-You’ll always find a warm and friendly welcome in our casual Thai restaurants.
-We serve honest Thai food with a whole lot of spice and enough soul to fill the Mekong River.
+You’ll always find a warm and friendly welcome in these casual Thai restaurants.
+Rosa’s serve honest Thai food with a whole lot of spice and enough soul to fill the Mekong River.

-Rosa’s Thai Cafe grew from a humble beginning of a street stall on Brick Lane’s Sunday market in the East End of London, which quickly became the locals’ favourite.
+Combining modern London with modern Bangkok, Rosa’s Thai Cafe grew from a humble beginning of a street stall on Brick Lane’s Sunday market in the East End of London, which quickly became the locals’ favourite.
 By summer 2008, Saiphin and Alex had bought an old caff on Hanbury Street, with the help of friends, family and credit cards.
-Our very first site ‘Rosa’s Spitalfields’ was born.
+The very first site ‘Rosa’s Spitalfields’ was born.
 They kept the name Rosa’s Cafe as a nod to English tradition and heritage (and also because they didn’t have the means or money to change the sign).